 A consumer engagement survey has been undertaken annually from 2006-2013.
 A one-year gap then occurred with no survey until 2015.
-The most recent survey was in December 2019 utilising email, web, and face-to-face approaches.
 Since 2017, the survey has been significantly different than prior surveys.
 It was undertaken by a different company, using a different set of questions, and different analysis technique.
-The historical survey results are shown below for reference.
+The most recent survey was completed in December 2021 utilising email invitations to an online survey and the results reported in January 2022.